VeriMomVeriMom

 Easy to understand

-We use four risk bands to communicate safety clearly.
-No confusing numbers — just clear levels so you always know where you stand.
+We use four clear safety levels to communicate risk.
+No confusing numbers — just actionable guidance so you always know where you stand.

 90